 Once of tarragon’s earliest uses was for treating bites of mad dogs and snakes.

 Tarragon is said to be an appetite stimulant and to assist with stomach upsets, heartburn, insomnia and headaches.
 The Romans chewed tarragon leaves to ease toothaches and it is said that this can help with hiccups also.

 Facts about Tarragon

 Other varieties of tarragon include Russian tarragon and Mexican tarragon.
-Russian tarragon is a more hardy plant than French tarragon, is lighter in color and has an inferior, bitter flavor.
-Mexican tarragon (also known as winter tarragon, Spanish tarragon or Mexican marigold) has a very similar flavor to French tarragon, with a touch more anise.
+Russian tarragon is a more hardy plant than French tarragon, is lighter in colour and has an inferior, bitter flavour.
+Mexican tarragon (also known as winter tarragon, Spanish tarragon or Mexican marigold) has a very similar flavour to French tarragon, with a touch more anise.

 Commonly Asked Questions